Sonisphere Festival: Sonisphere 2009

-The 2009 Sonisphere festival tour was made up of six one-day festivals across Europe and plenty of slurry whilst in an NVZ with a seventh festival in England spanning two days.
-The festival had a core group of bands that played each of the six dates with numerous extra bands added to each date individually.
+The 2009 Sonisphere festival tour was made up of six one-day festivals across Europe with a seventh festival in England spanning two days.
+The festival had a core group of bands that played each of the six dates with a number of extra bands added to each date individually.
 The locations for the 2009 festivals include Goffert Park, Nijmegen, Netherlands; Hockenheimring, Germany; The Forum, Barcelona, Spain; Folkets Park, Hultsfred, Sweden; Kirjurinluoto, Pori, Finland; and Knebworth House, Knebworth, England.
 Metallica were the main headliners for each of the 2009 Sonisphere Festivals.

 Netherlands

 The Dutch edition of the Sonisphere Festival took place on Saturday 20 June 2009 at Goffertpark in Nijmegen.